 Fair Housing Principles

-The protected classes include religion, race, familial status, gender, disability, national origin, and color.
-A particular action is discriminatory whenever a person from the protected class receives a different treatment compared to other applicants.
+The protected classes of the federal Fair Housing Act include religion, race, familial status, gender, disability, national origin, and color.
+An act of discrimination is whenever a person from the protected class receives a different treatment compared to other housing applicants.

-In a Nutshell: Landlord-Tenant Laws in Idaho
+Conclusion: Landlord-Tenant Laws in Idaho